Limited Atonement

 Subsection

-Atonement Provides Common Grace Benefits for Reprobates
+Atonement Provides Common Grace to Reprobates

 Contra Amyrauldianism & Hypothetical Universalism